 Giorgos Balatsouras has been farming and vinifying rare local grapes, with organic certification, since 1998.
 His love for his birthplace, the village of Koniakos, which is very close to the ancient site of Delphi and the lake Mornou, shows in the honesty of the wines, which are made with the same methods that his family used for generations.
-And that shows.
+This gives his wines a clearly traditional character.

 Giorgos started making wine to preserve those family traditions, which were starting to disappear with the demise of many remote Greek villages and their vineyards, such as Koniakos.
 Koniakos sits in a fir forest, at an altitude of 800 meters, and is itself an alpine and pristine environment, far away from any human intervention.
 It is also here, where the bucolic “Kosmas” red grape was born, which is locally also known as “Gousmadia”.
 Giorgos single-handedly saved the variety from extinction, by having it officially recognized by the Greek authorities, and devoting all his red wine production to the tiny vineyard that he inherited from his family.